 I am a hopeless romantic fuelled by coffee, cupcakes and joy.
-I am livin' my best life with my high school sweetheart and our three pretty amazing kids.
+Wifey to my high school sweetheart and mom to our three pretty amazing kids.

 I hope you grab your favourite beverage and enjoy browsing the blog!!
 I'm thrilled you stopped by!